 Last Tango in Halifax (2012-2016)

 A highly underrated gem from Sally Wainwright, Unforgiven is a three-part drama which focuses on the enduring strength of sisterhood.
-The series revolves around Ruth Slater (Suranne Jones), who is just released from prison after serving fifteen years for two murders she did not commit.
-The series has us believe that Ruth had committed the crime up until the very end when it’s finally revealed that she took the blame for her younger sister, who is now adopted by another loving family and remembers nothing of the event, not even Ruth herself.
+The series revolves around Ruth Slater (Suranne Jones), who was just released from prison after serving fifteen years for two murders she did not commit.
+The series had us believe that Ruth had committed the crime up until the very end, when it’s finally revealed that she took the blame for her younger sister, who is now adopted by another loving family and remembers nothing of the event, not even Ruth herself.

-While this may be the end of my review on the topic of relationships between women, Sally Wainwright’s exceptional representation of women goes beyond this tiny piece.
-Her most critically-acclaimed series that she wrote, created, produced and directed, Happy Valley, deals with the ways women handle the aftermath of sexual violence.
-While I appreciated its refusal to aestheticise sexual assault, it was a brutally tough watch that I never did manage to finish, simply because of its heavy content.
-I would recommend treading lightly on this series, a reminder just in case you Google Wainwright and it pops up as the first answer because of how critically acclaimed it is.
+While I may be nearing the end of my review on the topic of relationships between women, Sally Wainwright’s exceptional representation of women goes beyond this tiny piece.
+Her most critically-acclaimed series that she wrote, created, produced, and directed, Happy Valley, deals with the ways women handle the aftermath of sexual violence.
+It is a brilliant piece of work which highlights the importance of female solidarity in the wake of sexual assault, particularly the necessity for belief in any survivor.
+However, while I commend its refusal to aestheticise sexual assault, it was a brutal watch that I never managed to finish, simply because of the violence in it.
+I recommend treading lightly on this series, a reminder just in case you Google Wainwright and it pops up as the first answer because of how critically acclaimed it is.

-In addition, an upcoming work directed by Wainwright is Gentleman Jack, a historical drama based loosely on the uncoded diaries of Anne Lister (Suranne Jones), who was a successful industrialist in the 19th century and known for being an openly lesbian woman.
-Given how Wainwright has left us with a history of brilliant shows focused solely on women, I’m excited for this series – god knows we need more period pieces revolving around lesbian relationships.
+Lastly, an upcoming work directed, and once again written by Wainwright is Gentleman Jack (2019), a period drama based on the coded diaries of Anne Lister (also played by Suranne Jones), who was a successful industrialist in the 19th century and known for being an openly lesbian woman.
+Given how Wainwright has left us with a history of brilliant shows that does everything right by women, I’m excited for this series – god knows we need more period pieces revolving around lesbian relationships.